nationalarchives/dr2-ingest/scala/lambdas/postingest-state-change-handler/README.md

          1. assetId
          2. status - either IngestedPreservation, IngestedCCDisk or IngestedTape

+Note: Any errors thrown will be returned from the lambda as a List of batchItemFailures (each containing the SequenceNumber) within an SQSBatchResponse so that they can be retried

-Note: The queue configuration is defined in the `post_ingest.tf` terraform environments [file](https://github.com/nationalarchives/dr2-terraform-environments/blob/main/post_ingest/post_ingest.tf);
+The queue configuration is defined in the `post_ingest.tf` terraform environments [file](https://github.com/nationalarchives/dr2-terraform-environments/blob/main/post_ingest/post_ingest.tf);
 in order to add/remove a queue, change the alias name, add another property, modify this file.
 If the queue configuration is modified, update the Decoder in the state change handler to account for the change(s).